GameBrief · General

 Each suit has a thematic secondary mechanic:

-Starting recommendation for beginners: Diamonds + Hearts + Spades.
-This combination gives you draw consistency (Diamonds), survival safety (Hearts), and direct score control (Spades).
-It doesn't have the flashiest ceiling — Clubs-based attack builds can demolish opponents — but it produces the most learnable run structure when you're still developing your reading of the game.
+Starting recommendation for beginners: Diamonds + Spades + Clubs.
+This combination gives you draw consistency (Diamonds), flexible placement (Spades), and a simple way to drain or swap the opponent's cards (Clubs).
+It doesn't have the flashiest ceiling (Tumors and Hearts builds scale higher) but it produces the most learnable run structure when you're still developing your reading of the game.
+Hearts in particular looks like a beginner suit and isn't: its negative-value cards are high-complexity.

 GODEEPER: Resource management across multi-run roguelites follows similar principles.
 Gambonanza Complete Guide →

-The suit selection screen at run start — choosing Diamonds, Hearts, and Spades gives beginners draw consistency, sustain, and score control.
+The suit selection screen at run start: choosing Diamonds, Spades, and Clubs gives beginners draw consistency, flexible placement, and opponent control.

 This is the rule that separates players who clear Journey 5 from players stuck at Journey 2.